Michael Blake (musician): 1990s

 As well as his affiliation with The Lounge Lizards, Michael worked as a sideman in the 1990s with Jack McDuff, Charlie Persip, Gil Evans Orchestra, and singer Henry Fiol.
 He became a composer in residence for the Jazz Composers Collective in 1995 and joined the Herbie Nichols Project, a repertoire ensemble devoted to the music of pianist/composer Herbie Nichols.
+In 1998 Blake joined bassist Ben Allison's band with whom he would tour and record 7 albums.

 In 1996 Michael signed with Intuition Music and released two albums.
 His debut album Kingdom of Champa (1997), a concept album about Vietnam, was engineered by Scott Harding and produced by Teo Macero.
 He reassembled the team of Macero and Harding to produce and mix his second release Drift.